 Reach for this book when you want to celebrate the special bond between your child and their grandfather, or when you are introducing Twi vocabulary into your daily routine.
 This gentle story highlights the everyday moments of affection and learning that occur in a multigenerational home, making it a perfect tool for families looking to bridge the gap between English and Ghanaian heritage.
 Through simple, repetitive text and warm illustrations, the book focuses on the concept of 'Afi' (grandfather) as a source of wisdom, protection, and unconditional love.
 It is ideally suited for toddlers and preschoolers who are beginning to navigate their identity and family roles.
 By choosing this book, you are providing your child with a mirror for their own relationship with an elder and a window into a specific cultural vocabulary that fosters a sense of belonging and pride.

-A 2 to 4 year old child in a Ghanaian-American or British-Ghanaian household who is beginning to recognize the names for family members and wants to see their own 'Afi' reflected in a story.
+A 2 to 4 year old child who is beginning to recognize the names for family members will enjoy this book, especially those in Ghanaian-American or British-Ghanaian households who will see their own 'Afi' reflected in a story.

 No specific previewing is required as the content is very safe and supportive.
-Parents may want to practice the pronunciation of the Twi words included to ensure a smooth read-aloud experience.
 A parent might reach for this if they notice their child is struggling to connect with an elder due to a language barrier, or if the child has expressed curiosity about what to call their grandfather in their heritage language.

-While many books focus on 'Grandpa,' this title is specifically tailored to the West African (specifically Akan/Ghanaian) experience, providing rare and necessary representation for Twi-speaking families.
+While many books focus on 'Grandpa,' this title uniquely centers the West African (specifically Akan/Ghanaian) experience, offering a valuable perspective for Twi-speaking families. ```

 The book is a contemporary concept book that follows a young boy and his grandfather (Afi).
 It focuses on daily activities like walking, reading, and playing, while integrating Twi vocabulary to describe their bond and shared experiences.